 Roast acorn squash at 350°F (175°C) for about 40 minutes total, or until the flesh is tender and can be easily pierced with a fork.

-Keep in mind, factors like your oven's accuracy and the size of the florets can influence the exact roasting time.
+Keep in mind, factors like your oven's accuracy and the size of the squash can influence the exact roasting time.

 Roasting acorn squash fills your kitchen with the smell of butter and warm spices.
 Halfway through baking, the squash absorbs the buttery glaze, making it tender and full of flavor.
 Pouring the pan juices over the squash before serving makes it even more delicious.